Seacliff Lunatic Asylum: Treatment

 Frame describes other patients being beaten for bedwetting, and that all patients tended to continually look for the possibility of running away.
-She only escaped lobotomy at Seacliff by fact of her new-found public success (she had won a literary prize while in the institution).
-Others were not so lucky, being forced to submit to what today would be considered barbaric procedures like the 'unsexing' operation (removal of fallopian tubes, ovaries and clitoris) of Annemarie Anon [sic] in what was at the time considered a 'successful' treatment.
+She only escaped lobotomy at Seacliff because of her new-found public success; she had won a literary prize while in the institution.
+Others were not so fortunate, being forced to submit to what today would be considered barbaric procedures such as the 'unsexing' operation (removal of fallopian tubes, ovaries and clitoris) of Annemarie Anon [sic] in what was at the time considered a 'successful' treatment.
 Electroconvulsive therapy was also widely used.

 At the same time, Seacliff was groundbreaking in some parts of its treatment programme, with noted medical reformer Truby King appointed Medical Superintendent in 1889, a position he held for 30 years.
 Patients were 'prescribed' fresh air, exercise, good nutrition and productive work (for example, in on-site laundries, gardens, and a forge) as part of their therapeutic regime.
 King is credited as having turned what was essentially conceived as a prison into an efficient working farm.
 Another of King's innovations, was his implementation of small dormitories housed in buildings adjacent to the larger asylum.
 This style of accommodation has been considered the forerunner to the villa system later adopted by all mental health institutions in New Zealand.

 A nurse working at the hospital in the later years of its operation describes the situation much less critically than Frame, noting that while many patients at Seacliff during her time (1940s) would not have been confined in modern days, the atmosphere was more like that of a large working community.
 Patients capable of working were asked to help with various duties, partly because of staff shortages in World War II.
 Unless considered dangerous, patients were allowed some liberties, such as being allowed to go fishing – an activity that provided patients with leisure time, while also helping the fishing business Truby King had long ago established at nearby Karitane.